What you'll study

 Studying an Arts related subject gives you a wide range of skills that can be put to use in many careers.
 Recent graduates have gone on to become:

-- Costume makers/ supervisors (for theatre, opera, circus, film and cruise liners)
+- Costume Makers and Wardrobe Supervisors (for theatre, opera, circus, film and cruise liners)

 - Merchandisers and window dressers